For bookings, please call or text: +44 (0)7565 487669

 Tim Lee has spent more than half his life as a professional musician and has thousands of appearances under his belt.
 Most of that time was spent touring in Canada and the US with his own trio or as a sideman for a number of stellar personalities from the Blues world.
 Years spent with legendary players like Russell Jackson (B.B.
 King, Otis Clay), Sonny Rhodes, and his mentor, the great Mel Brown gave Tim everything he needed to make his mark.

-After many years and hundreds of shows in Canada and the US as a sideman or with his own trio, Tim has decided to go it alone for a while with his own solo show.
-He offers a variety of original songs, an interesting choice of covers, and a few old favourites, all from the Blues and Americana world.
-Tim mixes old with new, vintage with modern, and backs it all up with his nearly thirty years experience as a touring musician.
+Lately, Tim has been living and traveling in the UK, bringing his solo show to clubs, festivals, and parties, far and wide.
+He also enjoys bringing music to the streets and can be spotted busking regularly.
+Tim’s show offers a variety of original songs, and a few old favourites, peppered with a story or two, all from the Blues and Americana world.
+He mixes old with new, vintage with modern, and backs it all up with his thirty-plus years experience as a touring musician.